 If you do start getting money in before everyone has signed you should note that if for some reason the round doesn’t go ahead – for example a major investor decides to pull out – then the other investors may want to pull out, and any who have paid may ask for their money back.
 So don’t spend it yet, or at least don’t spend more than you can pay back, until everyone has signed.

-If you’re doing an SEIS + EIS round then the Shareholder Agreement will automatically contain wording to close the round in two tranches, with the SEIS money being paid first and the EIS and non-SEIS money after that.
+If you’re doing an SEIS & EIS round then the Shareholder Agreement will automatically contain wording to close the round in two tranches, with the SEIS shares being issued first and the EIS and non-SEIS shares after that.
+You don't need to worry about anything here, the platform sorts that automatically for you so long as you use Funds Tracker to track the investments.

 Complete the Board Resolution document on SeedLegals.